Why study at CAEPR?

 Research may be conducted in many areas of Indigenous affairs and through a range of disciplines.
 Students can undertake research under the supervision of leading scholars in the Centre.
 Academics in other areas of the University may also supervise research.
 We encourage students to contact us to find out more about our staff and to discuss potential research projects and supervision requirements.

-CAEPR is currently engaged in an array of research projects, centering on, but not limited to, four themes:
+CAEPR is currently engaged in an array of research projects, centring on, but not limited to, seven themes: